Call us: 01444 237070

 The Best Cameras for Travel Photography

-By its very nature travel photography demands that the photographic equipment used is portable, robust and fast to use so that you always bring the camera and never miss a moment.
+By its very nature travel photography demands that the photographic equipment is portable, robust and fast to use so that you always bring the camera and never miss a moment.
 For these reasons, most of the best travel cameras tend not to be digital SLRs.
 Instead, good cameras for travelling usually fall into the mirrorless, bridge, compact, or action camera categories.

-You’ll want a robust, simple to use system and ideally a versatile lens to capture diverse subjects which you’ll encounter.
-Travel subjects which catch your eye might include family portraits, street photography and the food you’re eating, through to landscapes, sunsets and other scenes specific to where you are visiting.
-Having a versatile focal width lens, or a couple of different lenses allows you to capture subjects from near to far without carrying too much weight.
+You’ll want a robust, simple to use system and ideally a versatile camera lens to capture diverse subjects which you’ll encounter.
+Travel subjects which catch your eye might include family portraits, street photography and the food you’re eating, through to landscapes, sunsets and architecture, or other scenes specific to where you are visiting.
+Having a versatile focal width zoom lens, or a couple of different lenses allows you to capture subjects from near to far without carrying too much weight.

 Photographing while on a trip to London

-Compact Cameras – Portable and Lightweight
+Compact cameras – portable and lightweight

 You could pick a lightweight compact camera with built-in lens to bring along.
 The lighter the gear, the higher the chance you’ll bring it with you everywhere you go and catch those perfect moments from your trip.
 An all-in-one point and shoot compact camera could be the best choice if you’re buying a camera primarily for travelling.